 CR 66, NY 60 Bridge/Access Road to CR 64 Bates Road - The length of this segment is 8 miles.
 The pavement along this road is in Fair condition.
 The travel lanes are 10 feet and shoulder widths vary from 4 to 5 feet with additional parking lanes in the village.
 The eastern portion of the roadway is located in the Village of Sinclairville with sidewalks, utility poles near the road, overhead wires present and possible intersection radii restrictions.
-This route overlaps with CR 77 in the Village of Sinclairville for 0.4 miles.
+This route overlaps with CR 77 in the Village of Sinclairville for 0.4 mile.
 Speed limits are 30 mph in the village and 55 mph in the rural areas.
 There is a sharp curve in the village with a posted warning speed of 10 MPH.
 The NY 60 bridge over CR 66 Sinclair Drive has a minimum vertical clearance on CR 66 of 16 feet and a total horizontal clearance of 39 feet.
 The minimum width between any bridge/culvert rails along this route is 28 feet which is located just south of CR 85.
 The bridge between Main Street and Sylvester Road has non-conforming bridge rail.
 Within the section between Sylvester Road and the access road to NY 60, there in an overhead bridge (NY 60 over CR 66) where the minimum vertical clearance is 16 feet and the total horizontal clearance is 39 feet along CR 66.
 There is some shoulder erosion and severely cracked/spalled headwall for a small box culvert just west of the CR 85 intersection.
 At least 40% of the culverts have 2 feet or less of coverage over the roadway and two of these large box culverts among the 40% have less than 1 foot of thickness.
-One of the culverts along this route (closer to CR 85) has a non-conforming culvert rail.
-Also there are various lower speed curves along this roadway.
+One of the culverts along this roadway.